-- Badass Longcoat: Wears the same Plegian robes as the Avatar's.
+- Badass Longcoat: Wears the same Plegian robes as the Avatar.

 - Battle Couple: Can be paired up with any other second generation unit.
 Notably, they're the only playable unit in the game that can't pair up with the Avatar, for obvious reasons.

-- Bifauxnen/Bishōnen: Morgan of both genders looks a bit androgynous, with male having only slightly more masculine facial features than female, and female having Boyish Short Hair.
+- Bifauxnen: Morgan of both genders looks a bit androgynous, with male having only slightly more masculine facial features than female, and female having Boyish Short Hair.
 Considering Morgan can exist as either gender, their androgyny was likely intentional.

 - Boss Battle: The first DLC Chapter of The Future Past arc features the male version of Morgan as its boss!
 Chapter 2 features female Morgan instead.
 If you have your Avatar of either gender end the turn right next to them, they will retreat.
 Doing so with an opposite gender Avatar will yield a longer dialogue exchange.

 - Boyish Short Hair: Female Morgan, thought not to the extent of Sully or even Kjelle.

-- Brainy Baby/Child Prodigy: Depending on whom Avatar marries, it's possible that Morgan lost their parents when they were very young, no more than two or three years old.
+- Brainy Baby: Depending on whom Avatar marries, it's possible that Morgan lost their parents when they were very young, no more than two or three years old.
 This doesn't stop them from remembering studying strategy and tactics with Avatar.

 - Cloud Cuckoo Lander: Morgan's thought process is very abnormal and convoluted.
 Their early attempts at regaining their memory involved slamming their head against books and posts, and they only stop because their parent/sibling suggests that just may be a bad idea.

 - Daddy's Girl: Gender-Inverted for both parent and child if Morgan is male, but pretty much the only thing that Morgan remembers is the Avatar, and is clearly more attached with the Avatar than the other members of their family.
-Becomes full-blown Parent's Little Villain in The Future Past DLC, they even serve Grima to protect Robin's body.
+In The Future Past DLC, they even serve Grima to protect Robin's body.